Police-Data-Accessibility-Project/scrapers/doc/design/record_fetcher_proposal.md

 ## BLUF

-Upload fetched documents, having performed the minimal amount of processing.
-Define a manifest expressing the association between those document URIs and basic metadata (ID, region and record type, timestamp of collection, etc.).
-Sign that manifest and upload it.
+Fetch documents, perform the minimal amount of processing.
+Define a manifest expressing the association between those documents and basic metadata (ID, region and record type, timestamp of collection, etc.).
+Sign that manifest and upload it along with the documents (a record bundle) together to persistent PDAP storage.
 Now a logical record's components may be derived from the manifest and the now-stored documents the manifest describes.

 ## Objective

 Define a system for tracking the associations between the various crude scrapings that describe a record.

 How documents are fetched and how software is deployed are both directly relevant to this space, but are out of scope for this document.

 ## Background